-SystemCurrencies/DenominationsDenominations
+SettingsCurrencies/DenominationsDenominations

 Denominations are the breakdown of a currency in notes and coins that are individually forecasted, recommended, and ordered through the OptiVault system.
 Denominations are set up to be an identifier for each type of currency note and coin.